Baking · Old-Fashioned Classics

 Questions, answered

-How ripe should the bananas be?
+How ripe should bananas be for banana bread?

-Why is mine dense or gummy?
+Why is my banana bread dense or gummy?

 Overmixing develops gluten and makes it heavy — fold just until no dry streaks remain.
 Underbaking leaves a gummy middle, so check with a skewer.

-Can I freeze it?
+Can I freeze banana bread?

 Beautifully — cool fully, wrap, and freeze whole or in slices for 3 months.
 Slices toast wonderfully from frozen.
 You can freeze overripe bananas to bake with later, too.

-Can I make muffins?
+Can I make it into muffins?

-Yes — spoon into a 12-hole tin and bake at 180°C for about 20 minutes.
+Yes — spoon into a 12-hole pan and bake at 350°F (180°C) for about 20 minutes.
 Same batter, quicker, lunchbox-friendly.

 Ad · below-content